PixelTheater/espcandle-demo/README.md

 #### Installation

-1. Install PlatformIO in your IDE
+1. Install PlatformIO (in VSCode or use the command line tools)
 2. Clone this repository
 3. Open the project in PlatformIO
 4. Build and upload to your ESP32-S3 board: